kriasoft/isomorphic-style-loader/README.md

 requested web page, effectively dealing with [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) issue and improving client-side performance.
 CSS of the unmounted components will be removed from the DOM.

+##### Hot reload
+You can activate hot module reload for style by setting the `debug` option to true in your webpack configuration.
+If you are using webpack 2, you need to supply it though the `LoaderOptionsPlugin` because the [`debug` option has been removed](https://gist.github.com/sokra/27b24881210b56bbaff7#loader-options--minimize)

 ### Backers